microsoft/vscode-docs/api/extension-capabilities/overview.md

 - Depending on other extensions.
 - Exposing an API for other extensions to consume.

-## Static Language Features
+## Declarative Language Features

-[Static Language Features](/api/language-extensions/overview#Static-Language-Features) extend existing programming languages or implement basic support for a new languages.
+[Declarative Language Features](/api/language-extensions/overview#Static-Language-Features) extend existing programming languages or implement basic support for a new languages.
 This is done declaratively, without writing any code.
 These extension points focus on text editing-type features, such as bracket matching and syntax highlighting.
-For more advanced features, like IntelliSense or debugging, see [Dynamic Language Features](#dynamic-language-features).
+For more advanced features, like IntelliSense or debugging, see [Programmatic Language Features](#programmatic-language-features).

 Snippets for example provide a rich and highly customizable syntax with support for advanced features like transformations and capitalization, while a good language grammar can completely change the coding experience.